DominicWrege/depp-project/db-lib/README.md

 ### PostgreSQL Configuration Library

-Shared code to configure the REST [API](../api) and the [Assignment Manager](../assign-mngr) for establishing the connection to PostgreSQL.
+Shared code to configure the REST [API](../api) and the [Assignment Manager](../assign-mngr) for establishing the connection to PostgreSQL using [rust-postgres](https://github.com/sfackler/rust-postgres).

 ### Config